jhkette/node-express-books/readme.md

 ## Thing to fix ##

-1) attach user model to book model.
+- attach user model to book model.
 User should have relationship to books

-2) Error message if non gif,png,jpg uploaded? currently pdf etc not uploaded as desired but error message needed?
+- Error message if non gif,png,jpg uploaded? currently pdf etc not uploaded as desired but error message needed?

-3) check through code/tidy code.
+- check through code/tidy code.

-4) add read /unread field to book model
+- add read /unread field to book model

+- add conditionla for edit author,genre, based on req.user